Divya-sen-au6/Web-App/README.md

 #React.js Single Page Web Application

-The Web App is only made by React.js with JS,CSS.
+The Web App is only made in React.js with JS,CSS.

 There are not any Third party library used.